hzjken/crypto-arbitrage-framework/README.md

 Check [`main.py`](https://github.com/hzjken/crypto-arbitrage-framework/blob/master/crypto/main.py)

 ## Something Else To Know
-1. This project is done on my personal interest, without rigorous test on the code, so use it on your own risk.
+1. This project is done on my personal interest, without rigorous test on the code, so check the code first and use it **at your own risk**.
-2. I did successfully find arbitrage opportunities with this framework recently (when the bitfinex btc is 300$ higher than other exchanges), but you should check the validity of the arbitrage opportunity on your own (whether an exchange is scam? whether a coin can be withdrawed or deposited? etc.).
+2. I did successfully find arbitrage opportunities with this framework recently (when the bitfinex btc is 300$ higher than other exchanges), but you should check the **validity of the arbitrage opportunity** on your own (whether an exchange is scam? whether a coin can be withdrawed or deposited? etc.).
-3. There are cases when some minor coins' orderbook information is out of date when fetched from ccxt, maybe because the trading of the minor pair is paused for a period of time, which leads to 'arbitrage opportunity'.
+3. There are cases when some minor coins' orderbook information is out of date when fetched from ccxt, maybe because the trading of the minor pair is paused for a while, which leads to a fake opportunity.
 You should verify this as well.
-4. I myself think this project idea and the solution quite cool, if you think so or successfully earn money with this framework,
+4. I myself think this project idea and the solution quite cool and valuable, but it will require some more time to verify the validity of arbitrage opportunities and resource (money) to really utilize it, both of which I don't have currently...
+So I decided to share it here to people who can utilize it!
+If you think it's good or successfully earn money with this framework, feel free to donate me some money through the following wallet addresses. **:p**

+**BTC: 1DQvcRAST4VgPMYKKs9HFJLQVT3i3h8XCg**<br>
+**ETH: 0x04f6874c50b5b4a31e663b8840d233c666aec0c9**